Particular/NServiceBus.Storage.MongoDB/README.md

   replSetName: rs0
 ```

-- Restart the MongoDB Windows service
+- Restart the MongoDB Windows service (if installed as a service) or start the MongoDB server from the command line
 - Open the `mongosh` and type in `rs.initiate()`